 Image Credit: Josip I. on Unsplash

-Either you are a bibliophile or not, there is always something to do at Starfield Library!
+Whether you are a bibliophile or not, there is always something to do at Starfield Library!
 Located in one of the largest malls in Asia, Starfield Library is open to the public.
-With a wide variety of genres encompass vast topics, this library is not like your traditional library.
+With a wide variety of genres encompassing vast topics, this library is not like your traditional library.

 The iconic 3 towering bookshelves are the point of photography.
 Standing tall at 13 meters, ride on the escalator to get a snapshot high up.